College Test Prep for Sophomores

 By the spring of sophomore year, we had witnessed nearly two full school years’ worth of the peaks and valleys of our student’s schedule and stress level.
 So many kids have a full plate of academics, athletics, extra-curricular activities, and part-time jobs that it’s a daunting task to weave in time for test prep.

 This is why advanced planning is critical.
-In our case, we saw that from mid-December through the end of March our student was going to be maxed out with school commitments and not able to do test prep.
+In our case, we saw that from mid-December through the end of March our student was maxed out with school commitments and not able to fit test prep in.
 And, armed with the knowledge that the test is geared toward the maturity level and academic content acquired by the spring of junior year, we realized we were going to have to do some juggling.

 Read as much as possible and across a variety of genres.
 The standardized tests have an abundance of reading passages that require students to be efficient readers and critical thinkers.
 Just as lots of practice makes for very good athletes, lots of reading practice makes for very good test-takers.